proxer/ProxerLibJava/.github/ISSUE_TEMPLATE.md

-- [ ] **I have verified that I am using the latest version and searched for exisiting issues** (If this checkbox is not ticked, the issue might be ignored).
+- [ ] **I have verified that I am using the latest version and searched for existing issues** (If this checkbox is not ticked, the issue might be ignored).

 I am using version: X.X
 My device (if relevant) is: X